perforce/helix-authentication-service/containers/hub/README.md

 ## Documentation

-To learn about the architecture, supported products and identity providers, as well as the configuration steps for the current version, see the <a href="https://www.perforce.com/manuals/helix-auth-svc/" target="_blank">Helix Authentication Service Administrator Guide</a>.
+To learn about the architecture, supported products and identity providers, as well as the configuration steps for the current version, see the <a href="https://www.perforce.com/manuals/helix-auth-svc/" target="_blank">P4 Authentication Service Documentation</a>.

 ## How to use this image